tailwindlabs/tailwindcss/source/docs/configuration.blade.md

 .leading-tight {
   line-height: 1.25 !important;
 }
-.leading-normal {
+.leading-snug {
-  line-height: 1.5 !important;
+  line-height: 1.375 !important;
 }
-.leading-loose {
-  line-height: 2 !important;
-}
+/* etc. */
 ```

-Note that any of your own custom utilities **will not** be marked as `!important` just by enabling this option.
+Note that any of your own custom utilities **will not** automatically be marked as `!important` by enabling this option.

 If you'd like to make your own utilities `!important`, just add `!important` to the end of each declaration yourself: